CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation_simplified/CPbeginner_Segmentation_simplified.md

 *Figure 12: A section of the ‘Analysis modules’ pane.*
 ```

-- Examine the output – did your nuclear and cellular segmentation hold
-  up compared to the ﬁrst images you looked at?
+- Examine the output – did your nuclear and cellular segmentation hold up compared to the ﬁrst images you looked at?
-- **🔴 TO DO**: Adjust the parameters to get comparable results to the
+- **🔴 TO DO**: Adjust the parameters to get comparable results to the first image.
-  first image.
 Once your segmentation is good, try it on another image.

 ### **7. IdentifyTertiaryObjects- Cytoplasm (2min)**

+> **AIM: Identify the Cytoplasm of the cell**

+The `'Cell'` objects that we just identified contain both the cytoplasm of the cells and the nucleus.
+However the nucleus and the cytoplasm are two very distinct cellular compartments and, thus, we want to be able to make measurements in each of them separately.

+Fortunately, to identify the cytoplasm, all we have to do is to subtract the `'Nuclei'` object, from the `'Cell'`object.
+We can do this using the **IdentifyTertiaryObjects** module

-- After the **IdentifySecondaryObjects** module, add an
+- After the **IdentifySecondaryObjects** module, add an **IdentifyTertiaryObjects** module.
-  **IdentifyTertiaryObjects** module.

-- Create an object called Cytoplasm using the Cell and Nuclei objects
+- Create an object called `'Cytoplasm'` using the `'Cell'` and `'Nuclei'` objects you’ve created.
-  you’ve created.

-  - Select the larger and smaller identified objects from the
+  - Select the larger and smaller identified objects from the drop-down menu.
-    drop-down menu.
   - Change the name of the objects to be identified.
-  - ‘Shrink smaller object prior to subtraction?’ should both set to
+  - ‘Shrink smaller object prior to subtraction?’ should both set to ‘No’.
-    ‘No’.

-### **8. Examine the steps used to segment the Nucleoli (15min)**
+### **8. Segment the nucleoli (15min)**

+> **AIM: Segment a more challenging cellular compartment: the nucleoli**

 So far, we have used untransformed images for object detection, but not
 all objects can be segmented from raw images.
 CellProfiler contains a